fbpx

 • Full gold crowns

-For improved aesthetics especially in area in the front of the mouth all ceramic crowns are a very popular option.
-For individuals that exhibit a powerful bite with possible grinding or clenching habits gold crowns at the back of the mouth might be advised.
+For improved aesthetics, especially in the area in the front of the mouth, all-ceramic crowns are a very popular option.
+For individuals who exhibit a powerful bite with possible grinding or clenching habits, gold crowns at the back of the mouth might be advised.
 For further information about crowns, contact your dentist at The Courtyard Clinic.

 Written by Dr Amit Dodia